 Mandatory Success Course and Counseling

 Students who fall below 2.80 after their second semester will be required to take LAW 615, Rules & reasoning in their 3 rd semester.
-Evening students below 2.80 after the second semester must take LAW 615, Rules and Reasoning in the 4 th semester.
+Part time (day/evening) students below 2.80 after their third semester must take LAW 615, Rules and Reasoning in their 4th semester.

 Students who have a GPA below 2.25 will be subject to success counseling with the Director of Academic Success.